 #7 | Snow miso soup is the next cooking frontier

 Everybody loves a hot meal when it’s cold outside.
 Especially in the snow.
 Both my girls love soups and we’ve done freeze-dried soups before but on this trip, they wanted to try something new.
-When they found out that our supermarket sells powdered miso soups, that sealed the menu.
-Because I wanted them to eat protein for lunch, I added to my husband’s obnoxiously full backpack a silly-heavy pack of firm tofu.
+When they found out that our grocery store sells powdered miso soups, that sealed the menu.
+Because I wanted them to eat protein for lunch, I packed a silly heavy block of firm tofu.

 When my girls were hungry at lunch time on day 2, I whipped out the JetBoil Zip from my backpack, heated some water, cut the tofu with my Swiss army knife and rehydrated the powdered miso soups.
+You could say this was ultimate hipsterness and you wouldn’t be far off.
 Needless to say, Andy, our mountain guide, got a good kick out of our cooking shenanigans.
 Under steadily falling snowflakes, it was slightly surreal but my girls loved it.

-It sounds like common sense, but flat tents make very poor sleeping quarters.
+It sounds like common sense, but flat tents make for very poor sleeping quarters.
 Since the Cairngorms experience some of the highest wind speeds of the British Isles, high winds were a risk.
-Indeed, when we first attempted to pitch our tent in heather moorland, it went flat in two seconds despite all the poles in place.
-Wow.
-Hold your horses, now.
+When we first attempted to pitch our tent in heather moorland, it went flat in two seconds despite all the poles in place.
+Good thing they didn’t snap too.
 Obviously, we could not sit in our tent, let alone sleep in it, if it flapped on us all night.

 Ice picks are totally underrated as tent pegs.
-Take my word for it.
 As we were camping in the Cairngorms National Park, we were surrounded by typical Scottish Highlands vegetation at lower elevations on day 1 — heather.
 More heather.
 Lots of heather.
 It’s pretty, it’s comfy but what it ain’t, is firm ground.

 Pitching a tent on rampant heather is a very interesting experience.
-Our regular pegs couldn’t reach the ground.
+Too short, our regular pegs couldn’t touch the ground.
 Those that could bounced off –ground was acting like a trampoline.
-Never mind, we tied our tent ropes to heather branches but those weren’t strong enough and we were back to a super flapping-tent-fest.
+Never mind, we tied our tent ropes to heather branches but those weren’t strong enough and we were back to a windy flapping-tent-fest.
 That’s when it hit us.
 Ice picks to the rescue!
 And presto, the tent was soundly pitched in the ground.

 If you’re sentimental like me, you want to return from a family backpacking trip with all the members of your family — preferably in one piece.
-Getting lost is not an option, nor is losing a family member over a cliff.
-That’s why a whiteout in a snow blizzard above treeline is so disconcerting.
-With no phone connection, no operating GPS, no visibility, no idea where is ahead or where is back, all that on featureless terrain, you’re in a pickle.
-Any direction could land you in deep trouble, further from a shelter and a hot cup of tea.
-Also, the wind is blowing too hard to even consider pitching and it’s cold, so you need to move it, move it.
+When we hit a whiteout in a snow blizzard above the treeline, we could have been in a big pickle.
+With no phone connection, no operating GPS, no visibility, no idea where is ahead or where is back, all we could see was featureless terrain.
+Any direction could have landed us in deep trouble, further from a shelter and from a hot cup of tea.
+The wind was blowing too hard to even consider pitching and it was cold, so we needed to move it pronto.

 Winter backpacking with kids is great.
 It’s also a lot of fun if you’re reasonable about your expectations.
 I wanted snow camping.
 I got snow camping.
-I didn’t really want to be cold at night but that happened anyway.
-My girls were fine though, toasty little things.
+I didn’t really want to get cold at night and that happened anyway, though fortunately my girls kept warm throughout.